Italian

 English: to overflow [with di ‘with’] (of a vessel)

-• Il bicchiere trabocca d'acqua. — The glass overflows with water.
+• Il bicchiere trabocca di acqua. — The glass is overflowing with water.

-• La vasca trabocca di schiuma. — The bathtub overflows with bubbles.
+• La vasca trabocca di schiuma. — The tub is overflowing with foam.

 verb